+GENERAL INFORMATION

-GENERAL INFORMATION Company type International Business Company (IBC) Timeframe for company formation 2 to 3 days Governing corporate legislation St Lucia International Business Companies Act of 1999 and International Business Companies Regulations, 2000.
-Legislation Modern offshore legislation Legal system Mixed legal system (Civil and Common Law) Corporate taxation All St Lucia IBCs became tax residents as of 1st July 2021.
-This means that those IBCs which were tax-exempt before that date are now required to register for a Tax Account Number.
-An exemption exists for foreign-sourced income provided the IBC qualifies by meeting the economic substance requirements.
-Foreign sourced income is taxed at 30% and domestic sourced income is exempt.
-While the company might be subject to local tax regulations in St Lucia, please consult with a tax/legal advisor in your country of residence, to determine your own tax liability.
+Company type International Business Company (IBC) Timeframe for company formation 2 to 3 days Governing corporate legislation St Lucia International Business Companies Act of 1999 and International Business Companies Regulations, 2000.
+Legislation Modern offshore legislation Legal system Mixed legal system (Civil and Common Law) Corporate taxation IBCs registered from 1 January 2019 shall be taxable under the new territorial tax system, created under the Income Tax Act and shall be subject to tax at 30% on income sourced within Saint Lucia.
+To the extent that a Saint Lucian IBC registered on or after 1 January 2019 generates income from foreign sources, or earns dividend income or derives capital gains, such income will not be taxed in Saint Lucia.
+IBCs are required to register with the Inland Revenue Department in Saint Lucia and will be issued a Tax Account Number (TAN).
 Accessibility of records There is a public registry.
 However, no names of shareholders, directors and officers are visible.
 Only the memorandum and articles of association are publicly accessible.
 Time zone GMT -4 Currency East Caribbean dollar (XCD)

 SHARE CAPITAL

 Standard currency USD

 Standard authorised capital USD 50,000

 Minimum paid up None